mga321/ford_gobike/README.md

 - **Section 2:** Univariate exploration (ford-go-bike-exploratory-analysis.ipynb)
 - **Section 3:** Bivariate exploration (ford-go-bike-exploratory-analysis.ipynb)
 - **Section 4:** Multivariate exploration (ford-gobike-exploratory-multivariate-tableau-analysis.twbx)
     - To view download Tableau Reader here https://www.tableau.com/products/reader Tableau Reader is a free version of Tableau that allows users to view Tableau files locally.
-Download the twbx file in the repository and view in Tableau Reader.
+Download the .twbx file in the repository and view in Tableau Reader.
     - Familiarity with Tableau or other visualization software may be required to follow along within the packaged workbook.

 # Part 2: Time and Location Analysis